quotapath/orphic-cypress/README.md

 It's a literary, _storybook_, name.
 Why name a repo which is mostly examples?
 Just for fun.

+# Some more ideas

+- vite support.
+I've never used it
+  - vitest headless execution of literate testing could bypass `mount` calls
+- mdx2 support. tried it, was fairly close
+- storybook 7 beta support
+- more transforms:
+  - add the file name as the storyname due to a common pattern we have of `import { RealCompName } from "./"; /* ... */ export const Default = () => /* single story */; Default.storyName = "RealCompName;` so that it rolls up
+  - transforms around the docgen details so that you could dynamically change them before they hit anything in storybook, e.g. add `_Optional_` to optional props b/c the red star isn't obvous enough
+- an addon panel?
+Maybe it could display the results or even snapshots of the last cypress run of that test
+- e2e tests for example purposes and to validate docs, with merged coverage. e2e works fine, getting it to properly cover the storybook code wasn't yet

 # Prior Art

 [Cypress's recommendation on component testing storybook](https://www.cypress.io/blog/2021/05/19/cypress-x-storybook-2-0/) is essentially the 'what you can do without this package'

+[cypress-storybook](https://github.com/NicholasBoll/cypress-storybook) is a collection of utils for e2e testing which end up hooking into storybook's event emitter.
+That style of testing seems less preferrable than component tests, but it's fun and some of the ideas could still be applicable